Dallas Medical Malpractice Lawyer

 Certification of Case Merit: Affidavit of Expert Witness

 An affidavit of merit is often required to proceed with a malpractice lawsuit in Dallas.
-This legal document confirms that a qualified expert believes there is a valid basis for the claim.
+This legal document confirms that a qualified professional believes there is a valid basis for the claim.

 The CEO Lawyer Personal Injury Law Firm has a network of trusted medical professionals ready to support our clients’ cases with expert testimony.